s4sweta/FLAM_Assignment/README.md

 **The Collaboration Catch (The "Mockup" Part)**

 In the original single file, we included MOCK classes for WebSocketClient.
-This means, You can draw locally, but the strokes aren't saved persistently or shared.
-When you use the "Undo Global" or "Clear Canvas" buttons, the code pops up a confirmation alert because it needs a running server to actually perform those global actions.
+This means, We can draw locally, but the strokes aren't saved persistently or shared.
+When we use the "Undo Global" or "Clear Canvas" buttons, the code pops up a confirmation alert because it needs a running server to actually perform those global actions.
 The user list and other cursors are static HTML.
 The websocket-client.js file is currently a dummy class that just logs what it's trying to send (like stroke data), but it doesn't actually connect to a server.
-To make this a true collaborative application, you would replace the logic inside websocket-client.js with a proper Socket.io client implementation that talks to a back-end server.
+To make this a true collaborative application, we would replace the logic inside websocket-client.js with a proper Socket.io client implementation that talks to a back-end server.

 **Project Structure**